FuzailN/engagedly/README.md

 2. Set the IPv4 CIDR block (e.g., 10.0.0.0/16), and leave other options as default.

 #### Create Subnets
-1. Select the VPC created earlier, provide a name, set the Availability Zone, and define the IPv4 CIDR block for the subnet (10.0.1.0/24, 10.0.3.0/24, 10.0.3.0/24).
+1. Select the VPC created earlier, provide a name, set the Availability Zone, and define the IPv4 CIDR block for the subnet (public-1, private-2) (10.0.1.0/24, 10.0.3.0/24, 10.0.3.0/24).

 #### Configure Routing Tables
-1. Provided internet gateway to bastion_public_rt
+1. Provided internet gateway to public route table.

 ### Step 2: Provision Remote Machines
 1. Launch two EC2 instances within the VPC - One instance for a web application (Python Flask) & One instance for a PostgreSQL database.